vaibhavkumar779/kostya-toldot/README.md

    docker ps
    ```

-5. The Django application should now be accessible at <http://localhost:8000> in your browser.
+5. The Django application should now be accessible at <http://localhost:8000/admin> in your browser.
+Remember that to use it on your url make it available to public.
+Then replace localhost with your IP.
+Now login to your admin with username='root', password='654zz321xx'

 ## Option 1 - Using DockerHub